-When you have radiation treatment for cancer, your body goes through some changes.
+When you have radiation treatment for cancer, your body goes through changes.

-Most of these symptoms will go away after your treatments have stopped.
+About 2 weeks after radiation treatment starts, you might notice changes in your skin.
+Most of these symptoms go away after your treatments have stopped.

-Your body hair will fall out after about 2 weeks, but ONLY in the area being treated.
+Your body hair will fall out after about 2 weeks, but only in the area being treated.
 When your hair grows back, it may be different than before.

-Take care of the treatment area:
+To take care of the treatment area:

 - Wash gently with lukewarm water only.
-Do not scrub.
-Pat your skin dry.
+DO NOT scrub.

-- Do NOT use soap on this area.
-Do not use lotions, ointments, makeup, perfumed powders or products on this area.
-Ask your doctor what you should use.
+- DO NOT use lotions, ointments, makeup, perfumed powders or products on the treatment area.
+Ask your health care provider what you should use.

 - Keep the area that is being treated out of the direct sun.

-- Do not scratch or rub your skin.
+- DO NOT scratch or rub your skin.

-Tell your doctor or nurse if you have any break or opening in your skin.
+Tell your provider if you have any break or opening in your skin.

-Wear loose-fitting clothing around your stomach and pelvis
+Wear loose-fitting clothing around your stomach and pelvis.

-- Do not try to do too much.
+- DO NOT try to do too much.
 You probably will not be able to do everything you used to.

 - Try to get more sleep at night.
 Rest during the day when you can.